 - Dispose of any unusable parts or material that may accumulate in you work area.

 - Remove boxes and other hazards from aisles, walkways, or stairways.
-Ensure that exits are never blocked or locked.
+Never lock of block exits.

 - Watch out for accumulation of fire hazards such as greasy rags, chemicals, and electrical hazards.

-- Ensure that any flammables or hazardous chemicals are stored and disposed of properly.
+- Store and dispose of flammables or hazardous chemicals properly.

 - Never leave hazards exposed.
 If necessary provide barriers, signs, and warnings.